Moruya - Tuross Head

 How does the Moruya - Tuross Head SA2 compare to regional household patterns?

 Compared to Rest of NSW, the Moruya - Tuross Head SA2 shows distinct household patterns.
-This family-oriented profile influences local demand for family homes, schools, and children's services.
+This higher proportion of single-person households drives demand for smaller dwellings and different community services.

 What is the average family size?

-Families in the Moruya - Tuross Head SA2 have an average of 1.9 children, matching the Rest of NSW average of 1.9.
+Families in the Moruya - Tuross Head SA2 have an average of 1.9 children, slightly above the Rest of NSW average of 1.8.
 This influences local demand for child-related services and larger family homes.

 What are the marriage patterns in the Moruya - Tuross Head SA2?